spring-attic/rest-shell/README.md

 * `headers list` - Print out the currently-set HTTP headers for this session.
 * `history list` - List the URIs previously set as baseUris during this session.
 * `history go` - Jump to a URI by pulling one from the history.
-* `var clear` - Clear this shell's variable context
+* `var clear` - Clear this shell's variable context.
-* `var get` - Get a variable in this shell's context
+* `var get` - Get a variable in this shell's context.
-* `var list` - List variables currently set in this shell's context
+* `var list` - List variables currently set in this shell's context.
-* `var set` - Set a variable in this shell's context* `up` - Traverse one level up in the URL hierarchy.
+* `var set` - Set a variable in this shell's context.
+* `up` - Traverse one level up in the URL hierarchy.
 * `get` - HTTP GET from the given path.
 * `post` - HTTP POST to the given path, passing JSON given in the `--data` parameter.
 * `put` - HTTP PUT to the given path, passing JSON given in the `--data` parameter.